solana-foundation/solana-improvement-documents/proposals/lockout-violation-detection.md

 - Then we add `{1, 3}` to rooted set and remove their intervals from the interval tree because both of those are `< 5`, but have lockouts that extend past `5`

+Note here also that that artificially increasing your lockout is not a slashable offense (here we root 5 however 7 still has a conf count of 1), because adopting stricter lockout does not weaken commitment on any previously committed fork.

 Thus, if we then later saw a vote: